abdullahghani2002/abdullahghani2002.github.io/_pages/about.md

 - abdullah [dot] ghani [at] lums [dot] edu [dot] pk
 - abdullahghani2002 [at] gmail [dot] com

-I am broadly interested in networked systems, where I conduct empirical measurements to study how design choices and objectives shape users’ internet experiences at scale.
-My broader goal is to leverage these insights to build efficient, secure, and trustworthy systems and to inform evidence-based public policy.
-Recently, I graduated from the Lahore University of Management Sciences, Pakistan with a 4.00/4.00, joint-highest in CS (1/165), advised by **[Dr. Ihsan Ayyub Qazi](https://ihsanqazi.com)** and **[Dr. Zafar Ayyub Qazi](https://www.lums.edu.pk/lums_employee/3337)**.
+I am broadly interested in networked systems.
+Recently, I graduated from the Lahore University of Management Sciences, Pakistan with a 4.00/4.00, joint-highest in my batch (1/274), advised by **[Dr. Ihsan Ayyub Qazi](https://ihsanqazi.com)** and **[Dr. Zafar Ayyub Qazi](https://www.lums.edu.pk/lums_employee/3337)**.

  Previously, I have worked extensively on building a framework to longitudinally investigate how online trackers on sensitive websites compromise user privacy (one-shot revision, IMC 2025, advised by **[Dr. Zubair Shafiq](https://web.cs.ucdavis.edu/~zubair/)**), conducting an advertiser-level audit across 30 countries to evaluate global disparities in child-safety practices in children’s video advertising and building a scalable method to mitigate associated risks (under review, The Web Conference 2026), and examining the risks and opportunities of large language models (LLMs) in multilingual, global fact-checking (R&R, Nature Scientific Reports).

-I am currently seeking Ph.D. positions in Computer Science for Fall 2026.
+I am currently seeking Ph.D. positions for Fall 2026.

 ## Publications